A Journal of Prevention, Assessment & Rehabilitation

 Instructions to Authors

 1. Manuscripts must be written in English.
-Authors whose native language is not in English are recommended to seek the advice of a native English speaker, if possible, before submitting their manuscripts.
-Please use person first language; that is a person with an injury, not an injured person.
-Peerwith offers a language and copyediting service to all scientists who want to publish their manuscript in scientific peer-reviewed periodicals and books.
+Authors whose native language is not in English should seek the advice of a native English speaker, before submitting their manuscripts.
+Please use first person language (i.e. a person with an injury, not an injured person)

 4. Manuscripts should be organized in the following order: